 \subsection{Evaluation in real-world environment}

 For the Sim2Real transformation, the real-world scenario is used to assess the lane keeping and car following abilities of the trained DRL agent in the real world.
 However, due to the unavailability of accurate information about other vehicles, IDM cannot be applied in the real world.
 Consequently, our evaluation focuses solely on demonstrating the car following ability of the DRL agent.
 During the evaluation process, we utilize a PID baseline to control one leading vehicle, which demonstrates lane keeping behavior along the track.
 Simultaneously, the ego vehicle, controlled by the DRL agent, aims to perform both car following and lane keeping tasks.
-The DRL agent effectively guides the ego vehicle to follow the leader at an appropriate speed.
+The real-world evaluation is conducted at a running frequency of 40 Hz, mirroring the setup used in the simulation.
+This consistency ensures that the evaluation process remains comparable to the simulated environment, enabling accurate and reliable assessments of the performance in real-world scenarios.
+As demonstrated in the evaluation video, the DRL agent effectively guides the ego vehicle to follow the leader at an appropriate speed.
 When the leading vehicle comes to a stop, the ego vehicle also halts after it, maintaining a suitable distance.
 The evaluation videos are available on the project website.